Article

 • Start with data: AI agents are only as powerful as the data they can access and understand.
 That means prioritizing data integration, cleansing, and classification.
 Unified, high-quality data - structured and unstructured - fuels accurate, effective agent decisions.
 Don’t just feed agents data - ensure they can trust it.

 • Identify real workflows: Rather than asking, “Where can we use AI?” ask, “Where do we consistently get bogged down?”
 Look for repeatable, high-impact workflows with well-defined outcomes.
 Think case triage, employee onboarding, sales forecasting, and service escalation - processes where decision logic can be codified and improved.
+These are ideal environments for AI agents for business automation.

 • Empower your teams: Don’t treat AI as an IT-only initiative.
 Cross-functional collaboration is critical to defining goals, training models, and refining results.
 Agents work best when they work alongside people—so invest in enablement, set clear expectations, and create space for human feedback to inform learning and iteration.